testing-library/react-hooks-testing-library/docs/api-reference.md

 ## `renderHook` Options

-The `renderHook` method accepts the following options as the second parameter:
+The `renderHook` function accepts the following options as the second parameter:

 ### `initialProps`